 For example, the onsite electric power supplies, including the batteries, and the onsite electric distribution system, shall have sufficient independence, redundancy, and testability to perform their safety functions assuming a single failure.
 This is an illustration of redundancy and diversity.

 Redundancy and Single Failure Criterion

-A single failure means an occurrence which results in the loss of capability of a component to perform its intended safety functions.
-Multiple failures resulting from a single occurrence are considered to be a single failure.
-Fluid and electric systems are considered to be designed against an assumed single failure if neither a single failure of any active component (assuming passive components function properly) nor a single failure of a passive component (assuming active components function properly), results in a loss of the capability of the system to perform its safety functions.
+A single failure means an occurrence that results in the loss of capability of a component to perform its intended safety functions.
+Multiple failures resulting from a single occurrence are considered a single failure.
+Fluid and electric systems are considered to be designed against a single assumed failure if neither a single failure of any active component (assuming passive components function properly) nor a single failure of a passive component (assuming active components function properly) results in a loss of the capability of the system to perform its safety functions.

 Diversity and Common-cause Failure

-Functional diversity or diversity in component design is closely related to the common-cause failure.
-Common cause failures (CCF) are a serious threat to redundant system reliability.
+Functional diversity or diversity in component design is closely related to common-cause failure.
+Common cause failures (CCF) seriously threaten redundant system reliability.
 Design diversity has long been used to protect redundant systems against common-cause failures.
-That means, by the use of two or more independent and different methods for achieving the same result.
+That means using two or more independent and different methods for achieving the same result.

-The design of equipment shall take due account of the potential for common cause failures of items important to safety, to determine how the concepts of diversity, redundancy, physical separation and functional independence have to be applied to achieve the necessary reliability.
+The design of equipment shall take due account the potential for common cause failures of items important to safety to determine how the concepts of diversity, redundancy, physical separation, and functional independence have to be applied to achieve the necessary reliability.

-Separation, redundancy, physical barriers, and electrical isolation are design measures that are applied to address potential vulnerabilities related to a single failure of equipment and the propagation of failure effects.
+Separation, redundancy, physical barriers, and electrical isolation are design measures applied to address potential vulnerabilities related to a single failure of equipment and the propagation of failure effects.